pipefunc/pipefunc/docs/source/mapspec.md

 ## Conclusion

 `mapspec` is a powerful tool for defining data mappings in `pipefunc` pipelines.
 By understanding its syntax and common patterns, you can create efficient and expressive parallel computations.
-Remember to consider the limitations when using `mapspec` within nested pipelines, and use the visualization tools and diagrams to help you design and debug your workflows.